catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes-cluster-on-the-catalyst-cloud.rst

 the Catalyst Cloud.

-`Kubernetes`_ is a set of tools for orchestrating and managing an arbitrary number of containers, that maybe organised as services.
-The user interface for managing these clusters are abstracted away from the underlying compute and storage resources leaving that up to the master resource scheduler.
+`Kubernetes`_ is a set of tools for orchestrating and managing an arbitrary number of containers, that may be organised as services.
+The user interface for managing these clusters is abstracted away from the underlying compute and storage resources, leaving that up to the master resource scheduler.

 .. _Kubernetes: https://kubernetes.io/